andwilson36/react-portfolio/README.md

 # react-portfolio
-Portfolio which hosts my projects and description of achievements along with strengths.
+Portfolio which hosts my projects with the deployed links and GitHub repos, a about me section as well as a contact me section.

 Link to deployed website: https://andrewwilson.herokuapp.com